avityuk/ginger/README.md

 ginger is a simple type safe i18n library for Java.
 Inspired by ideas from [GWT intenalization features](https://developers.google.com/web-toolkit/doc/latest/DevGuideI18n).

-**It's currently in development with version 0.1.0.**
+**It is currently in development with version 0.2.0.**

 Features
 --------
 - Type safety.
 Inspired by GWT messages and constants
 - Supports standard Java properties with UTF-8 encoding
+- Pluralization support for about 150 languages
 - Servlet and JSP support
 - Easy Spring integration
 - [Joda Time](joda-time.sourceforge.net) support in message format
 - Extensibility.
-Any file format can be used for loading localization resources from any location.
+Any file format can be used for loading localization resources from any location
-- Simple, fast and thread-safe
+- Easy to use, fast and thread-safe
 - [Commons Lang 3](http://commons.apache.org/lang/)  is the only single dependency.
 Though it also uses [Guava](http://code.google.com/p/guava-libraries/) and [cglib](http://cglib.sourceforge.net/) instead of making them as Maven dependencies it was decided to use their repackaged versions